 I find, to my surprise, that I’ve never written a review of the Snook Inn, although I think we’ve gone there during every trip to Marco.
 I actually started to write an article last winter, after a lunch there with Al Hudson, a fellow Indian Springs School alumnus, and his wife Dorothy,

 and DC friends Joyce Deroy and WIllie King.
-I think we all may have had the blackened grouper, ether as a sandwich or separately.
+I think we all may have had the blackened grouper, either as a sandwich or separately.
 Their blackened grouper sandwich is wonderful.
 When you’re at a seafood place in Florida, the default order should be grouper — maybe yellowtail in Key West, but then the Conch Republic is a world unto itself.
 And the blackened grouper sandwich at the Snook Inn is one of the all -time greats

 I have no excuse for not finishing that post.
 (Sloth currently is holding steady in the number two spot among the seven deadly sins to which I am prey.)
 It would have been a good post.
 Al and Dorothy had decided to sell their place in Naples, getting rid of their goods and chattel, and start a life as nomads, drifting around the US and Europe with the seasons.